 Contact our Customer Leakage Support team on 0345 2660036 and they will be able to talk you through the options available to you.
 Often, homeowners will have insurance cover which they can use to cover the cost of a repair.
-If not, we will be able to provide you with a list of approved plumbers that should be able to assist you in completing the repair.
+If not, you can find a list of approved plumbers at www.stwater.co.uk/in-my-area/find-a-plumber/ that should be able to assist you in completing the repair.
 You must take steps to stop the waste within a 28 day period.
 Please contact us on the above number if you are having difficulty getting your leak fixed.